kedarshet/Big-Data/PageRank/README.md

 bash iterative.sh
 ````

-1. Upload Files to Hadoop.
+1. Upload Files to HDFS.
 2. Change Location of Files in iterative.sh
 3. Then run the program using above command.